-2.2.2 The liability of the Airline in regards to any claim that the Passenger may have against Airlink in regards to Loss or Damage to Baggage is limited to the higher of:
+2.2.2 The liability of the Airline in regards to any claim that the Passenger may have against the Airlink in regards to delays, loss of, or damage to Baggage is limited to the higher of:

-• the sector fare paid by the Passenger for the Ticket; or
+• the total fare paid by the Passenger for the Ticket; or the

-• the applicable Convention in terms of any claims related to the loss of or damage to Baggage, provided that
+• the applicable convention in terms of any claims related to the loss of or damage to Baggage, provided that the Passenger

-the Passenger comply in all material respects with the procedures in submitting the claims as provided for in
+; ; comply in all material respects with the procedures in submitting the claims as provided for in the applicable convention.

 2.2.3 This Conditions of Carriage applies to gratuitous and reduced fare carriage as well, in all material respects.